-Edublox Online Tutor (EOT) houses a number of multisensory cognitive training programs that aim to enhance cognitive skills such as attention, visual memory, auditory memory and logical thinking.
-EOT also provides a free online assessment to measure a number of cognitive skills, specifically visual sequential memory, auditory memory, iconic memory and logical reasoning.
-Sixty-four Grade 2 students of an inner-city school took the test after which their test scores were correlated with their academic grades using the Pearson Correlation.
+Edublox Online Tutor (EOT) houses several multisensory cognitive training programs to enhance cognitive skills such as attention, visual memory, auditory memory, and logical thinking.
+EOT also provides a free online assessment to measure several cognitive skills, specifically visual sequential memory, auditory memory, iconic memory, and logical reasoning.
+Sixty-four Grade 2 students of an inner-city school took the test, after which their test scores were correlated with their academic grades using the Pearson Correlation.

 What are cognitive skills?

 The word “cognition” is defined as “the act or process of knowing”.
 Cognitive skills, therefore, refer to those skills that make it possible for us to know.
 They have more to do with the mechanisms of how we learn rather than with any actual knowledge.
 Cognitive skills include perception, attention, memory, and logical reasoning.